marlonfaraujo/mcp_seriesgenerator/README.md

 **1.** The Model Context Protocol (MCP) allows servers to expose tools that can be invoked externally in a standardized way.

-**1.1.** First, it is necessary to configure the mcp server and its tools that will be exposed in the application.
+**1.1.** First, it is necessary to configure the Mcp Server and its tools that will be exposed in the application.
 Here we configure with StdioServerTransport:
 ```csharp
 //class src/McpSeriesGenerator.App/Program.cs
 builder.Services.AddMcpServer()